 2. “I just don’t have the time.”
 This is another reason I hear from many would-be writers.
 Although time is needed to write a novel, how much can one get done with extraordinarily little time.
 John Grisham wrote his first novel on a legal pad while working full time as a lawyer, in work snippets as short as ten minutes.
 I wrote Stone Cold while working 60+ hours a week.
 I’d wake up two hours early just to get some writing in.
 If you genuinely want to write a novel, you can find the time.
 One trick is to put yourself on a regular writing schedule, even if you write only 30 minutes per day.
 It’s helpful if you can do this at the same time of day or night, which ties the activity to your biological clock.
 You’ll soon start feeling an urge to write when that time rolls around, which is a great help in propelling you along.

-3. “I’m lost after writing several pages.”
+3. “I’m lost after writing a few pages.”
 Some writers I know plot their book before writing the first paragraph.
 Others are pantser—they write by the seat of their pants.
-Some are a combination of both.
-No matter what writing style you choose, learn to think in scenes, like in a movie.
+Or you could be a combination of both.
+No matter what writing style you use, learn to think in scenes, like in a movie.
 Your hero is faced with a dilemma.
 They begin to seek out the why or who caused this dilemma when they are faced with a new dilemma or they hit a physical, emotional, or psychological roadblock.
 Start each scene quickly and get to the important action, then exit and move onto the next.
-Don’t waste your own time, or the reader’s time with a lot of warm-up material or filler with pages of narrative mumbo-jumbo.
+Don’t waste your own time, or the reader’s time, with a lot of warm-up material or filler with pages of narrative mumbo-jumbo.

 4. “I keep writing and rewriting the beginning.”
 This is usually because you’re second guessing yourself and editing your work prematurely.
 Resist the urge to edit ANYTHING until you reach the very end of your novel.
 This is one of the most difficult challenges of a writer.
-Charge ahead and don’t let anyone or anything stop you.
-Keep the momentum moving forward allowing your creative voice to carry you to the end of the first draft.
+Charge ahead like a bull and don’t let anyone or anything stop you.
+Keep up the momentum moving forward letting your creative voice flow to the end of the first draft.
+Then go back and edit.
 Remember, the first draft is only the foundation of your story.
 Get the first draft done and then you can go back and start editing.

 5. “I’m constantly getting stuck in the middle of the story.”
 Virtually everyone who writes a novel suffers from writer’s block at some point, and usually it’s because they’ve lost track of where the story is going.
 One good trick is to jump forward and write out the scenes that you KNOW will be in the book.
 Later you can go back and fill in the gaps and connect all the scenes together.
 You’ll find that the more scenes your write, the easier the whole process becomes and eventually everything will fall into place.